glaubermagal/doc-api/source/includes/api/_webshot.md

 The webshot set of endpoints allows you to capture a given page as a document file, that can then be used, for example, as a preview thumbnail.

 <aside class="notice">
-This process is computational demanding and may be slow at times, depeding on server load and complexity of the page being rendered.
+This process is computational demanding and may be slow at times, depending on server load and complexity of the page being rendered.
 Avoid making consecutive or batch requests to these endpoint, and allow enough time for them to process.
 </aside>

 This service has two endpoints: